behrisch/ighig/README.md

 ## Plotting
 Currently you need to run `./dashgraph.py`.
 It requires dash, plotly and pandas.
-It opens a local webserver and you can browse to https://localhost:8050 to see the results.
+It opens a local webserver and you can browse to http://localhost:8050 to see the results.

+Both scripts are currently very much work in progress.